gxzpython/One-Page-Html2021/README.md

 ## 🥸🥸About this Website🥸🥸:

 This is a index website of a real estate broker company.
-It will guide the user or the client of the company to check all the available houses in the market. each house has detailed infomation attached.
+It will guide the user or the client of the company to create personal account in the website , check all the available houses in the market,save favorite houses and contact the agents if they have any questions.
+Each house has detailed infomation attached.

 ## 🧐🧐How to run the project🧐🧐: